Do you need a police report when making an insurance claim?

 A police report is also a necessary piece of evidence in the case that there is a lawsuit with another party.

-Why and when should you involve the police in an auto accident?
+Why and when should you involve the police in an insurance claim for an auto accident?
 How would this impact your insurance?

 A police accident report paints a complete picture of the damage and personal injury incurred by an auto accident.
 The police will include information that could help you in an insurance claim or lawsuit.